Jury

 A jury is a sworn body of people (jurors) convened to hear evidence, make findings of fact, and render an impartial verdict officially submitted to them by a court, or to set a penalty or judgment.
 Most trial juries are "petit juries", and consist of up to 15 people.
-A larger jury known as a grand jury has been used to investigate potential crimes and render indictments against suspects, and consists of between 16 and 23 jurors.
+Primarily in the United States, a larger jury known as a grand jury is used to investigate potential crimes and render indictments against suspects, and consists of between 16 and 23 jurors.

 The jury system developed in England during the Middle Ages and is a hallmark of the English common law system.
 Juries are commonly used in countries whose legal systems derive from the British Empire, such as the United Kingdom, the United States, Canada, Australia, and Ireland.
 They are not used in most other countries, whose legal systems are based upon European civil law or Islamic sharia law, although their use has been spreading.
 Instead, typically guilt is determined by a single person, usually a professional judge.
 Civil law systems that do not use juries may use lay judges instead.

-The word jury has also been applied to randomly-selected bodies with other purposes, such as policy juries.
+The word jury has also been applied to randomly-selected bodies with other purposes, such as citizen's assemblies, otherwise known as policy juries.

 Types of jury

+Petit jury

-The "petit jury" (or "trial jury", sometimes "petty jury") hears the evidence in a trial as presented by both the plaintiff (petitioner) and the defendant (respondent) (also known as the complainant and defendant within the English criminal legal system).
+The petit jury, petty jury, trial jury hears the evidence in a trial as presented by both the plaintiff (petitioner) and the defendant (respondent) (also known as the complainant and defendant within the English criminal legal system).
 After hearing the evidence and often jury instructions from the judge, the group retires for deliberation, to consider a verdict.
 The majority required for a verdict varies.
 In some cases it must be unanimous, while in other jurisdictions it may be a majority or supermajority.
 A jury that is unable to come to a verdict is referred to as a hung jury.